ethanwhite/nescent-sabbatical-proposal/proposal.md

 I will be developing software as part of this proposal, but I will be handling all of the development myself and therefore will not require IT support (though I greatly look forward to the possibility of interacting with this group).
+The software developed at NESCent will be released under an MIT License (an approved OSI open source license).
 I and my lab have a long history of open science activities including the publication of data and software under open source licenses.
 In fact, this entire proposal was developed in the open on GitHub under a CC-BY license (https://github.com/ethanwhite/nescent-sabbatical-proposal).
-The EcoData Retriever is released under an MIT License (an approved OSI open source license) and all code developed during this project will be released under MIT or compatible licenses.

 Anticipated Results